cdot/Hotpot/README.md

 The browser interface is a low-level debugging tool that gives access to the functions of the controller using AJAX requests to the controller.

+# Maps
+Setting up to access the API
+* Go to the API console
+* Click on "Credentials"
+* Add a server key, with your server's IP address
+(you can add a userIp parameter to requests if it isn't stable)
+* Go to "Overview" and enable the Maps Directions API Getting directions: